FlavienVa/Cours_EPFL/Computer System/Computer System Week 8.md

 A base file + referenced files:
 	base files specifies structure
-	referenced files may be image, videos, scripts (to get all the content for the page) Each file hat it own URL
+	referenced files may be image, videos, scripts (to get all the content for the page) Each file has it own URL
 	URL = name/address for web resources
 	e.g. htpps://actu.epfl.ch/image/142932/1929x1080.jpg